Pisa Sends Cease & Desist Order to San Francisco’s ‘Leaning’ Millenium Tower

 San Francisco’s most expensive apartment building is sinking into the landfill it was built on (approximately 16 inches on one side).
 The Italian city of Pisa is threatening a cease and desist order against the building’s continual lean, afraid that already tourist rich San Francisco is now trying to steal “their thing“.

-The spokesman for the city of Pisa (an absurd Italian caricature we just made up, named …’Luigi’) had this to say to the Millennium tower’s marketers.
-“Abbondanza!
-Millenials tower, you bedda sober up-ah, you a leaning too much-ah, and that our thing-ah.”
+The spokesman for the city of Pisa, Luigi Lombardi had this to say to the Millennium tower’s marketers.
+“Vaffanculo!
+Hey Millennial tower, you better sober up!
+You’re leaning too much, and that’s our thing!”

 The Millennium Tower, which sells 1 bedroom apartments for a reported $3.8 Million asking price, has sunk 16 inches since 2008, according to the SF Chronicle’s Matier & Ross.
 The building’s designers apparently did not spend the money to sink supports into the bedrock but instead went with sinking the piles into dense sand instead.